proveskit/Documentation/README.md

 Our documentation is primarily hosted as a readthedocs site using the Material format.

+# How to Contribute
+Have updates you want to make to the documentation?
+Just open a new branch and make your desired edits in the `docs` folder.
+Once you're done just make a pull request back to main to have it reviewed before publishing to the main site.

 🚧👷‍♀️CURRENTLY UNDER CONSTRUCTION👷‍♀️🚧
 ## kit_part_list
 This file illustrates all of the components that are shipped with the PROVES kit